Dr4tez/sing-box4asus/README.md

-My configuration file template for sing-box on Asus router.
+My configuration file template and script for using sing-box on Asus router.